erlerobot/precaster_CA113/README.md

 | Weight		| 17.6g| ±5g | |

-## Configuring precaster 2D laser CA113A
+## Configuring Precaster 2D laser CA113A

 Make sure that your node is able to access the data from the sensor